The whiteboard paradox: perfect for brainstorming, terrible for visibility

 Whiteboards have their uses but unless you have a diagram that’s accurate, interactive, and connected to your code and platform, you’ll still encounter issues with information gaps and misunderstandings.

 Don’t get me wrong, when trying to understand a complex distributed system there is nothing better than having someone knowledgeable walk through each part with a visual diagram.
-However, a drawing becomes immediately obsolete once the architecture is changed in any way.
-It also provides an excellent top-line visual but contains none of the underlying data or context needed to make good architectural design decisions.
+However, a drawing becomes immediately obsolete once your system changes in any way.
+It also provides an excellent top-line visual but contains none of the underlying data or context needed to make contextual software development decisions.

 As a starting point, a whiteboard can give you a good overview of a company’s architecture and it’s great for sketching concepts and ideation, but going back to it every time you need to add a microservice or change a feature is not sustainable.